 Where is Marquette, Michigan?

-Marquette is the largest city in the Upper Peninsula, with a population of over 21,000.
+Marquette is the largest city in the Upper Peninsula, with over 21,000.
 It’s located in the Northern part of the Upper Peninsula, about three hours away from Mackinaw City.
-It sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.
+This amazing place in Michigan sits on the shores of Lake Superior and is known for being a port town, primarily for shipping iron ore.

 Best Things to do in Marquette